 Grass is springing all the night, etc.,

-struck us as very felictious.
+struck us as very felicitous.
 Truly a charming song and true to the spirit of the lines; a clear, simple, natural melody, if not marked by any rare individuality.
-The figures of the accompaniment, lying so natural to the easy play of the pianist composer”s figures [fingers?], were quite suggestive.”
-(Dwight, February 5, 1850, p.
-358)
+The figures of the accompaniment, lying so natural to the easy play of the pianist composer’s figures [fingers?], were quite suggestive.”
+(Dwight (February 5, 1850): 358)

-In Worcester, on February 7, 1861 he playd his own Impromptu at a concert where he acted as accompanist for Giorgio Stignelli.
-(Program, GenBank)
+In Worcester, on February 7, 1861 he played his own Impromptu at a concert where he acted as accompanist for Giorgio Stignelli.
+(Program, GB)

-In addition to the improvisations that he included in most of his Boston Music Hall organ recitals, on August 13, 1864 he played his own Berceuse.
-Dwight”s review said that it was “but a breath, fine-drawn and delicate, truly melodious.Such breezy pine-tree murmurs are surpassingly rendered by the Dolce in the Swell of this instrument.”
-(Dwight, August 20, 1864, p.
-295)
+In addition to the improvisations that he included in most of his Boston Music Hall organ recitals, on August 13, 1864, he played his own Berceuse.
+Dwight’s review said that it was “but a breath, fine-drawn and delicate, truly melodious.Such breezy pine-tree murmurs are surpassingly rendered by the Dolce in the Swell of this instrument.”
+(Dwight (August 20, 1864): 295)

 A February 14, 1868 concert at the South Congregational Church, Union Park Street included the Lang song Bow Down Thine Ear sung by Mr. James Whitney.
-Programs played at Higham and Milton MA in 1868 included Caprices in C Major and A Flat Major.
+Programs played at Hingham and Milton MA in 1868 included Caprices in C Major and A Flat Major.
 Three Caprices are listed in a January 1869 New England Conservatory concert held at Chickering Hall, and the Caprices in C and A Flat were repeated at another New England Conservatory Concert in May of the same year.
 A review of January 30 mentions these three Caprices.
 “Instead of three as the programme indicated, one caprice of his own [was played].
 If the suppressed two are as attractive as the one performed, it was a pity the audience should have been deprived of them.”
-(Boston Daily Advertiser, Saturday morning, January 30, 1869, p.
-1) At a concert at the Church of the Good Samaritan, Gloucester Place, on Wednesday evening, December 30, 1868, Lang played Chopin”s Scherzo in B Flat Opus 31 and Fantasia on Themes by Weber arranged by Liszt.
-In the same program Lang”s song The Violet was sung by Miss Rametti for whom it was composed.
+(Boston Daily Advertiser (Saturday morning, January 30, 1869): 1) At a concert at the Church of the Good Samaritan, Gloucester Place, on Wednesday evening, December 30, 1868, Lang played Chopin’s’ Scherzo in B Flat Opus 31 and Fantasia on Themes by Weber arranged by Liszt.
+In the same program Lang’s song The Violet was sung by Miss Rametti for whom it was composed.
 G. W. Sumner was the accompanist for this concert.
 (BPL Lang Prog., Vol. 1)

-Among the pieces for the Eater service at South Congregational Church in 1873 were these by Lang: The World Itself Keeps Easter Day, Gloria, Hymn, Easter Carol and Te Deum in E flat.
+Among the pieces for the Easter service at South Congregational Church in 1873 were these by Lang: The World Itself Keeps Easter Day, Gloria, Hymn, Easter Carol and Te Deum in E flat.

-The Apollo Club sang his setting of The Sea King (“Come sing, come sing, of the great Sea-King, And the fame that now hang’s o’er him” etc.) at their March 9, 1880concert; it had also been sung previously at their June 1, 1874 concert.
-This was listed as a duet for baritones; at the 1874 concert the piece was performed as a duet by the brothers Winch, and Dwight’s review described the piece as “in rather an old English bravura style, full of roulades, which showed their voices and their execution to advantage.”
-(Dwight, June 13, 1874): 247) Dwight’s review of 1880 commented: “Mr. Lang”s Sea King duet is in the rollicking old English bravura style, with plenty of ”go” in it, and made a lively effect as sung by the two basses [Dr. Bullard and Mr. J. F. Winch].”
-(Dwight, April 10, 1880, p.
-62) Another part song, Who Comes So Gracefully (“Who comes so gracefully, gliding along, While the blue rivulet sleeps to her song” etc.) was sung by the Apollo Club on June 1, 1874 and again on March 9, 1875.
+The Apollo Club presented his setting of The Sea King (“Come sing, come sing, of the great Sea-King, And the fame that now hang’s o’er him” etc.) at their March 9, 1880 concert; it had also been sung previously at their June 1, 1874 concert.
+There it was listed as a duet for baritones, and in 1874 it was performed as a duet by the brothers Winch, and Dwight’s review described the piece as “in rather an old English bravura style, full of roulades, which showed their voices and their execution to advantage.”
+(Dwight (June 13, 1874): 247) Dwight’s review of 1880 commented: “Mr. Lang’s Sea King duet is in the rollicking old English bravura style, with plenty of ”go” in it, and made a lively effect as sung by the two basses [Dr. Bullard and Mr. J. F. Winch].”
+(Dwight (April 10, 1880): 62) Another part song, Who Comes So Gracefully (“Who comes so gracefully, gliding along, While the blue rivulet sleeps to her song” etc.) was sung by the Apollo Club on June 1, 1874 and again on March 9, 1875.
 Dwight called it “a romantic, graceful partsong.”
 (Dwight, Op. cit., 247)